 If $t = 1$, let $(X,Y) = (a,b)$ be the integer solution of $(n-1)X^2 - Y^2 = -1$ with smallest $a, b > 0$.
 If $n-1$ is a square or $b \equiv \pm 1 \pmod{n-1}$, then $\bir(\hskn) = \aut(\hskn) \cong \IZ/2\IZ$.
 Otherwise $n \geq 9$, $\bir(\hskn) \cong \IZ/2\IZ \times \IZ/2\IZ$ and $\aut(\hskn) \cong \IZ/2\IZ$. \end{theorem}

-For more details on the action $\sigma^* \in O(H^2(\hskn,\IZ))$, see Proposition \ref{prop: transc}.
-We remark that, by a classical result of Saint-Donat \cite{saint-donat}, the case $t=1$ is the only one where the K3 surface $S$ has a non-trivial automorphism ($S$ is a double covering of $\mathbb{P}^2$ ramified over a sextic curve), hence $\aut(\hskn) \cong \IZ/2\IZ$ is generated by the corresponding natural (non-symplectic) involution for all $n \geq 2$.

 It is interesting to notice that, differently from the biregular case, birational involutions of $\hskn$ can be symplectic, for (infinitely many) suitable choices of $n, t$.
-In Proposition \ref{prop:families} we give examples of sequences of degrees of polarizations $t = t_k(n)$ which realize all cases in Theorem \ref{thm: iff}.
+In Proposition \ref{prop:families} we provide examples of sequences of degrees $t = t_k(n)$ which realize all cases in Theorem \ref{thm: iff}.
+By a classical result of Saint-Donat \cite{saint-donat}, the case $t=1$ is the only one where the K3 surface $S$ has a non-trivial automorphism ($S$ is a double cover of $\mathbb{P}^2$ ramified over a sextic curve), hence $\aut(\hskn) \cong \IZ/2\IZ$ is generated by the corresponding natural (non-symplectic) involution for all $n \geq 2$.